librenms/librenms/doc/Support/FAQ.md

 The first thing to do is to add /debug=yes/ to the end of the URI (I.e /devices/debug=yes/).

-If the page you are trying to load has a substantial amount of data in it then it could be that the php memory limit needs to be increased in php.ini and then your web service reloaded.
+If the page you are trying to load has a substantial amount of data in it then it could be that the php memory limit needs to be increased in [config.php](Configuration.md#core).

 #### <a name="faq10"> Why do I not see any graphs?</a>